ICR Designer: Build Automated Conversational Flows

 Node Support for Variables:

-Listed are the nodes below that support storing information via variables:
+Listed below are the nodes that support storing information via variables:

 • Question